Long-legged buzzard: Form and colouring

 This is a large and fairly sturdy Buteo.
 The long-legged buzzard possesses a relatively large bill on a smallish head, long wings and a rather long tail and relatively long legs with powerful feet.
 The species tends to be considered sluggish, perching openly and prominently and in rather upright positions on a rock, crag or similar vantage point with a good commanding view; they will also perch regularly on artificial raised points such as pylons or utility poles.
 The long-legged buzzard also often takes to standing on the ground where it walks slowly, often waddling somewhat.
 This species is highly variable in plumage, with three to four main morphs.
 The adult pale morph long-legged buzzard has a rather plain pale head, coloured creamy rufous to light sandy with at most a few darker streaks on the crown and a dark line through an eye, usually with a more solidly dark nape.
 The pale morph possess dark brown upper parts with sandy buff streaks against a more conspicuous sandy-brown mantle and wing coverts with dark feather-eters causing a contrasting effect.
 The pale morph adult's tail is light rufous-orange.
 The paleness of the head in light morphs continues down to breast, the lower part of which having pencil thin streaks, while the belly down to flanks and trousers is a darker rufous-brown.
 Meanwhile, the intermediate adult are similar to pale adult but with somewhat richer colour, darker and more rufous upperparts and having a slightly darker and more patterned breast.
 The rufous morph, arguably separate from the intermediate, is more ochracecous overall and a darker rufous on the dark parts of the plumage against the more contrasting pale head.
 Some rufous adult long-legged buzzards can show a greyish tail with some banding and at times a darker subterminal band.
 Dark morph adults are all blackish-brown to black with some whitish streaks on nape.
-The tail of dark morphs are gray to brown-grey with a broad subterminal band and 7 rather narrow and faint bars although many completely lack the latter bars.
+The tail of dark morphs are grey to brown-grey with a broad subterminal band and 7 rather narrow and faint bars although many completely lack the latter bars.
 Juveniles of the pale, intermediate and rufous morphs are similar to the respective adults of their morphs but tend to possess neater, paler edging above, especially on the tips of the greater and median coverts.
 Also the juveniles are more streaky about the head and breast with tail going from pale whitish darkening outwards to grey-brown with irregular faint brown bars.
 Dark morph juveniles are less dark than the adult of that morph, sometimes evidencing a small paler patch on breast.
 The juvenile dark morph long-legged buzzard's tail pattern differs from the dark adult, generally browner than adult with 3 very broad bands and a slightly broader subterminal band but dark morph juvenile tails apparently very variable.
 Juvenile plumage lasts up to 2–3 years when first breeding occurs.
 Adults have very dark brown eyes, while the eyes of juveniles are pale grey to greyish yellow turning light brown before darking.
 The cere and legs are both dull yellow.